AnySec

 1. Your own Autonomous System Number (ASN)

 Issued by a Regional Internet Registry (RIPE for EU, ARIN for North America, APNIC for APAC, LACNIC for South America, AFRINIC for Africa).
-Annual fee — currently around €1,400/year at RIPE for a normal-size ASN.
+Under RIPE's 2026 charging scheme, budget €1,800/year base LIR membership plus a €50 per-ASN assignment fee — call it ~€1,850/year all-in for a single ASN, up from the flat ~€1,400 we quoted here in prior years.
 Your name (or your holding entity's name) is on the registration.
 You announce routes; you carry the responsibility for them.

 2. Your own IP blocks

-IPv4 is now a secondary market — expect to pay €30–€55 per IPv4 address.
-A /22 (1,024 addresses) runs €40K–€55K capital outlay.
+IPv4 is now a secondary market — 2026 broker pricing runs roughly €23–€45 per IPv4 address depending on block size and region.
+A /22 (1,024 addresses) runs €24K–€46K capital outlay.
 IPv6 is plentiful: a /48 IPv6 block from RIPE costs essentially nothing as part of your annual ASN membership and gives you 1.2 × 10²⁴ addresses, more than you'll ever need.

 If you don't own the IPs, you don't have leverage.
 Transit providers can stop announcing them, regulators can lean on whoever does own them, and you're back to depending on someone else's good behaviour.